Step 1Upload your image

 Improve rough source logos

-For blurry screenshots or compressed logo files, start with Cleaner, increase speckle cleanup, and reduce color separation to remove stray patches.
+For blurry screenshots or compressed logo files, increase speckle cleanup and reduce color separation to remove stray patches.

 Questions